ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Background and Motivation

-The systolic array architectures are two-dimensional arrays of processing elements (PEs), connected by peer-to-peer links.
-They inherently exploit the spatial data reuse and computation parallelism through data transfer among the neighbor PEs on the same rows and columns.

-Figure \ref{fig:illustration} illustrates the canonical systolic array execution for DNN models.
-The DNN kernels, such as CONV2D, FC, LSTM and MLP, are converted into one or more GEMM operations.
-A GEMM operation can be described as a multiplication between an input matrix sized $M \times K$ and an weight matrix sized $K \times N$, producing an output matrix sized $M \times N$.
+Systolic array is a premier architectural choice for accelerating DNN workloads.
+Systolic array architectures consist of two-dimensional arrays of PEs interconnected by peer-to-peer links.
+These architectures effectively exploit spatial data reuse and computation parallelism by enabling data transfer between neighbor PEs within the same rows and columns.
+Figure \ref{fig:illustration} provides an illustration of the conventional systolic array execution for DNN models.
+In this execution, a DNN layer such as CONV2D, FC, LSTM, and MLP is transformed into one or more GEMM operations.
+A GEMM operation involves multiplying an input matrix of size $M \times K$ with a weight matrix of size $K \times N$, resulting in an output matrix of size $M \times N$.

+Dataflow and shape are the two key properties of the systolic array.
 There are three major kinds of dataflows for systolic array called Output Stationary (OS), Weight Stationary (WS) and Input Stationary (IS)\cite{Eyeriss}.
 Each dataflow maps one matrix (named stationary data) to the PE array while the remaining two matrices (named non-stationary data) are transferred cycle by cycle through the PE array in horizontal and vertical directions, respectively.
-For example, OS dataflow specifies the output matrix as stationary data and the other two matrices as non-stationary data.
+The shape of a systolic array is another major property for GEMM execution.
+Designing a large enough systolic array which can map all the computing at once is costly.
+Practically, when the matrix size exceeds the practical systolic array shape, the matrix is divided into multiple tiles.
+Each tile will then be mapped onto the array sequentially until all outputs are generated.
+Figure \ref{fig:illustration} gives an example that the input matrix and weight matrix are split into multiple tiles under OS, WS, IS dataflows for a $2 \times 3$ systolic array.